bridgecrewio/checkov/docs/6. Contribution/Contribution Overview.md

 ### Installation

 First, make sure you installed and configured Checkov correctly.
-If you are unsure, go back and read the Getting Started.
+If you are unsure, go back and read the [Installing Checkov documentation](../2.Basics/Installing%20Checkov.md).

 Preferably by now you have either scanned a folder containing Terraform state-files or went ahead and integrated Checkov as part of your CI/CD pipeline.